|

 There is no doubt: pregnancy backaches are the worst.
 They can be so demoralizing.
 Please don’t let it get you down.

-Your body is so, so unique.
 These are MY favorite remedies for back pain during pregnancy.
-My best suggestion is to try quite a few out because your body, the causes of your pain, your habits, are so different from mine.
+Try a few out because your body, the causes of your pain, your habits, are so different from mine.

 I truly hope these techniques help you relieve your pain.
 If they do, please share this post on Pinterest or Facebook.
 Let’s help each other out and stay informed.